marcoparello/CTF-Writeups/n00bzCTF-2024/Rev/FlagChecker.md

 MsgBox "you got the flag!"
 ```

-I have a clear analysis of what the code does, which I can use to create a script that reverse engineers the code.
-I then create a python file, which I name `flag_solve.py`, and begin working:
+Now knowing what the code does, I then created a python file, which I named `flagchecker_solve.py`, and began working:

 ```txt
 # variables